Table of Contents

-In the human body, Blood is the only fluid connective tissue running throughout the body by transporting all the required components such as oxygen, nutrients, proteins, electrolytes, glucose hormones and more such metabolic wastes.
+In the human body, blood is the only fluid connective tissue running throughout the body by transporting all the required components such as oxygen, nutrients, proteins, electrolytes, glucose, hormones and also metabolic wastes.
 Apart from transportation, blood cells are also involved in the regulation, and maintenance of body temperature, pH, and other thermoregulation processes.
-A healthy individual will have about 5 to 5.5 litres (1.5 gallons) of blood.
+A healthy individual will have about 5 to 5.5 litres (1.5 gallons) of blood in their body.

 The main constituents of Blood are: